Raheem Jarbo

-Raheem Jarbo (born September 3, 1977), also known by his stage names Mega Ran and Random, is an American underground nerdcore rapper, chiptune DJ, author and record producer.
-In February 2015, he changed his stage name to Mega Ran, removing Random from any releases.
+Raheem Jarbo (born September 3, 1977), also known by his stage names Mega Ran and Random, is an American underground nerdcore rapper, chiptune DJ, songwriter, author and record producer.

 Early life

 Jarbo was born in Philadelphia, Pennsylvania, to an American-born mother and African-born father.
 He has stated in interviews that he wrote his first song in 1993 and began producing in 2000.
-After college, Jarbo landed a job as an engineer in a Philadelphia studio, and recorded his first demo which caught the ear of Philadelphia emcee Ohene Savant, who had created a label as a home for creative hip-hop music.
+After college, Jarbo landed a job as an engineer in a Philadelphia studio, and recorded his first demo.

 Jarbo resided in Philadelphia until a 2006 move to Phoenix, Arizona.

 Education

 Jarbo graduated from Martin Luther King High School in Philadelphia, Pennsylvania, and holds a bachelor's degree from Penn State.
 He has worked full-time as a special education teacher in Philadelphia, then as a middle school teacher in Phoenix, Arizona.
 Jarbo maintained both a music and teaching career until 2011, when he retired from teaching to focus on music full-time.
 Jarbo's albums are currently being utilized in coursework at Penn State University and University of Michigan.